Frequently Asked Questions

 My son's school says the local authority ed psych doesn't have time to meet children individually.
 Am I allowed to ask you to work with him?

 You are perfectly entitled to ask.
-The ed psych in question may feel that working with individual children is not the best use of their time or they may be following an agreed policy in the local authority ed psych service.
+The ed psych in question may feel that working with individual children is not the best use of their time or they may be following an agreed policy in the local authority service.
 There's no reason why we can't see a child in a school that normally works with a local authority ed psych.
 Unfortunately you can't assume that the school would be willing to pay for our time under these circumstances so it's likely that you would have to pay for this work.

 How long does an assessment take?